overcuriousity/uws/README.md

-# uws
-Uncomplicated Website Scraper
+# Uncomplicated Website Scraper (uws)

-This script is designed to download web pages from a specified URL, convert them to plain text, and then split the text into multiple files of a specified size.
+This script is designed to download web pages from a specified URL and convert them to plain text.
 It's particularly useful for creating a text-based dataset from a website for various purposes like data analysis, machine learning, or personal archiving.

-# Features
+## Features

-- Downloads entire website or specific pages.
+- Downloads entire website or specific pages up to a defined depth.
-- Converts HTML content to plain text using lynx.
+- Converts HTML content to plain text.
+- Excludes image files (jpg, jpeg, png, gif) during the download process.
-- Splits the text content into files of specified size.
+- By default, consolidates all text content into a single file.
-- Stores temporary data in RAM for efficiency.

 # Prerequisites